 Determine which KPIs are most important to your business and set SMART goals for each.
-Consider whether you need to set quantifiable (% increase, amount increase, etc.) or qualitative (lead quality, customer satisfaction, etc.) goal and how you will measure success for each of these metrics.
+Consider whether you need to set a quantifiable (% increase, amount increase, etc.) or qualitative (lead quality, customer satisfaction, etc.) goal and how you will measure success for each of these metrics.

 4. Brief Your Sales Team

-The success of your business depends on your sales team staying on cadence with your sales targets.
+The success of your business depends on your sales team staying on a cadence with your sales targets.
 To do that, they need to be in the know when it comes to what the goals are, how success will be measured, and how much time they have to read these goals.

 Often, your reps will provide valuable insight into what sales goals should be set, as well as what tools they will need to reach success.
 Keeps your eyes, ears, and mind open.
 Dig into their processes to see what’s working and what isn’t.